Sahraa Karimi: Background

 Karimi was the leading organizer of protests against Kabul Municipality's plans to demolish the once famous Cinema Park in the city.
 She and cultural activists and filmmakers were against the destruction of the 1950s cinema that fell into disarray, calling it "catastrophic" to the city's culture and history.
 The demolition went ahead in November 2020 and Karimi had to be forcibly moved by police from the cinema to allow it to take place.
 A photo of her weeping as the demolishers came went viral on social media.

 In August 2021, following the fall of Kabul to Taliban, she mentioned: "I went to the bank to get some money; they closed and evacuated.
 I still cannot believe this happened", adding, "They are coming to kill us".
 Later, she was evacuated from Kabul to Kyiv, Ukraine along with 11 individuals, thereafter writing: "My dear friends do not worry, I am fine and safe".
-Later that year Karimi settled in Italy and in 2022 started teaching as a visiting professor at the National School of Cinema (CSC) in Rome.
+Later that year Karimi settled in Italy and in 2022 started teaching as a visiting professor at the National School of Cinema in Rome.